 Rather than relying on child support calculators that fail to take into consideration all of your individual circumstances, the best way to protect your child support rights is to consult a child support lawyer.
 Consulting with a lawyer can help you determine a fair child support amount within the bounds of the law that is more likely to be approved by a judge.
 Additionally, a mediation lawyer can help bring you and the other parent together to work out a plan.

 A child support order will impact your financial life for years to come, regardless of whether you are claiming child support or someone is seeking child support from you.
-A lawyer's assistance can help ensure that the court's decision is fair and takes into account all the relevant information.
-Contact an attorney for a free legal evaluation of your child support case.
+It can be very helpful to discuss your child support issues with a local child support lawyer who can help ensure that the court's decision is fair and give you personalized legal advice.